Curious about the status of hemp and CBD oil in Ohio? Read on for the most accurate, up-to-date information...

 - CBD products must contain less than 0.3% THC in order to comply with state law

-- The state must keep track of where any hemp is grown
+- The state must keep track of all Ohio hemp farms

-- All hemp cultivators must obtain a license from the Ohio Department of Agriculture (it is still a regulated crop)
+- All hemp farmers in Ohio must obtain a license from the state Department of Agriculture (hemp is still a regulated crop in the state)

-- Anyone with a felony related to controlled substances within the last 10 years will not be allowed to grow hemp in Ohio
+- Anyone with a felony related to controlled substances within the last 10 years is not allowed to grow hemp in Ohio

 Where to Buy CBD Products in Ohio

-Now that CBD is more or less legal in Ohio, it’s possible that it will start popping up in stores again.
-At the time of writing, it’s too early to tell – but it seems likely that this will be the case.
-With big names like CVS and Walgreens stocking CBD in other states, there is even the possibility that you might be able to find CBD in Ohio in places like this.
-Only time will tell.
+With CBD in Ohio so readily available, folks across the state are seeing it for sale in all kinds of places - even in grocery stores and gas stations.
+And with big names like CVS and Walgreens stocking CBD products in other states, there is even the possibility that you might be able to find CBD in Ohio in places like this soon.
+Of course, only time will tell.

 Was this information on CBD oil in Ohio helpful?
 Be sure to drop us a message in the comments below and let us know how we're doing!